What is a Cash Flow Hedge?

 Let us understand the advantages of cash flow hedge accounting through the discussion below.

 - It helps the company in minimizing the risk associated with the hedged item

-This has been a guide to what is the cash flow hedge and its definition.
-Here we discuss the example of cash flow hedge with analysis and also its advantages and disadvantages.
+This has been a guide to what is a Cash Flow Hedge.
+Here we explain examples of Cash Flow Hedge with analysis and also its advantages, and disadvantages.
 You can learn more about financing from the following articles –